 Who Can Participate in PHAR?

 In clinical research studies, the individuals who enroll and participate in the research are called the “study population.”
 When designing a study like PHAR, researchers carefully consider the question the study should answer and choose the study population that is most appropriate to answer this question.
-The patients who will be initially enrolled in PHAR are patients who:
+Currently, patients eligible for enrollment in PHAR are individuals who:

-- Have WHO Group 1 (PAH) or WHO Group 4 (CTEPH) pulmonary hypertension: These types of PH currently have the most data and expert recommendations on diagnosis and long-term treatment.
-Building on the wealth of information available on these types of PH will help PHAR reach its goals of improving quality of care and adhering to expert recommendations.
-PHAR will include both adult and pediatric PAH and CTEPH patients.
+- Have World Health Organization (WHO) Group 1 PH (pulmonary arterial hypertension, or PAH) or WHO Group 3 PH (specifically, pediatric PH due to developmental lung disease) or WHO Group 4 PH (chronic thromboembolic pulmonary hypertension, or CTEPH): These types of PH (PAH and CTEPH) have the most data and expert recommendations on diagnosis and long-term treatment.
+Building on the wealth of information available on these types of PH helps PHAR reach its goals of improving quality of care and adhering to expert recommendations.
+PHAR includes adult and pediatric PAH, CTEPH and pediatric PH due to developmental lung disease patients.

-- Are starting evaluation and/or treatment at a PH Care Center: The primary goal of PHAR is to assess quality of care at expert centers.
-To achieve this, PHAR will enroll patients who are being newly evaluated at accredited Centers.
-Patients who are already being treated at a Center will not be enrolled, since it would not be possible to uniformly gather data reflecting the complete history of their disease and its management.
+- Are starting evaluation and/or treatment at a PH Care Center: The primary goal of PHAR is to assess quality of care at PHA accredited Pulmonary Hypertension Care Centers (PHCCs).
+To achieve this, PHAR enrolls patients who are being newly evaluated at accredited centers.
+Patients who are already being treated at a center will not be enrolled, since it would not be possible to uniformly gather data reflecting the complete history of their disease and its management.

-- Speak and/or understand English or Spanish: Information in PHAR, including quality of life measures, will be available in both English and Spanish.
+- Speak and/or understand English or Spanish: Information in PHAR, including quality-of-life measures, is available in both English and Spanish.

 - Provide informed consent: Enrollment in PHAR is completely voluntary and neither the quality of your care nor your relationship with your medical team will change if you decide not to participate.
-Your medical and research teams will discuss exactly what your participation involves and answer any and all questions you have before you choose to participate.
+Your medical and research teams will discuss exactly what your participation involves and answer questions you may have before you choose to participate.